Machine-Intelligence-Characterisation/ML-for-phase-analysis/TOPAS_sim/README.md

    - This will generate XY files (diffraction patterns) in the `xy_files` subdirectory

 4. **Prepare Data for Machine Learning**
    - Run `python TOPAS_sim/scripts/prepare_ml_data.py` to compile XY files and save the processed data.
-Change to the batch directory you want to process in __main__ of prepare_ml_data.py
+Your ML data_loader should point to this processed_data folder.